Downloading watchOS software to your Apple Watch is a tremendously slow process. But did you know you can make your Apple Watch update faster?

 The exact amount of time needed to send the installer to your wrist depends on the following:

-I’ll let you in on a secret: sliding the Bluetooth toggle to the OFF position in Settings → Bluetooth on your iPhone will make your Apple Watch software updates dramatically faster.
+I will let you in on a secret: sliding the Bluetooth toggle to the OFF position in Settings > Bluetooth on your iPhone or Apple Watch will make your Apple Watch software updates dramatically faster.

 But why does turning Bluetooth off accelerate the update process?

 This is because Apple Watch defaults to prioritizing Bluetooth over Wi-Fi whenever possible in order to conserve as much power as possible.
-While Bluetooth does require less power than Wi-Fi, the protocol is significantly slower in terms of data transfer than most Wi-Fi networking standards.
+While Bluetooth requires less power than Wi-Fi, the protocol is significantly slower for data transfer than most Wi-Fi standards.

-Disabling Bluetooth on your paired iPhone at the right time will force your Apple Watch to connect to your iPhone via the faster Wi-Fi protocol.
+Disabling Bluetooth on your paired iPhone or Watch at the right time will force your Apple Watch to connect to your iPhone via the faster Wi-Fi protocol.

 Updating your watch happens through the companion Watch app on your paired iPhone.

 Your phone downloads the latest watchOS update and sends the installer wirelessly to your wrist.
-Sending that much data over Bluetooth is insane—watchOS updates typically weigh in anywhere between a few hundred megabytes to more than a gigabyte.
+Sending that much data over Bluetooth is insane. watchOS updates typically weigh anywhere from a few hundred megabytes to more than a couple of gigabytes.

 Making the weakest link—sending the installer to your watch—faster by temporarily disabling Bluetooth shaves off a significant amount of time from the update process.